snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 *I love this picture, since their art looks like their two brains on display. :heart_eyes:*

 ## The Fix
 So... :v: out closet → :wave: built-in wardrobe!
+I used [Ikea Sektion pantry units](https://www.ikea.com/us/en/cat/sektion-kitchen-ka005/) and covered them with custom-designed [FeltRight sound-dampening panels](https://studiov2.feltright.com/?import=7F-yB9vS9P) that double as a pinboard :loud_sound: :pushpin: -- win-win!

 ![Organization](../assets/img/acousticbed-after1.jpg){: .mx-auto.d-block :}

 > But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit or break even on my house projects whenever we eventually sell this place.
 I spend money to improve the quality of my life *right now* for how we live!
 (Plus, with any luck, I don't intend to move imminently.)

-* :heavy_check_mark: The new pantry units had deeper usable space *and* a smaller footprint. :foot:
+* :heavy_check_mark: :no_entry_sign: The new wardrobe had deeper usable space from wall-to-wall and floor-to-ceiling.
+* :heavy_check_mark: :pinching_hand: Soft-close cabinet hinges mean no more fingers (or items) getting squished.
-* :heavy_check_mark: We gained ~4" of floorspace and solved the entry door collision issue! :collision:
+* :heavy_check_mark: :collision: We gained ~4" of floorspace *and* solved the entry door collision issue!
-* :heavy_check_mark: Acoustic tiles are sound-dampening and cozy. :hear_no_evil:
+* :heavy_check_mark: :hear_no_evil: Acoustic tiles are sound-dampening and cozy.
-* :heavy_check_mark: Space to hang up (and change up!) artistic creations! :artist:
+* :heavy_check_mark: :paintbrush: Tons of space to hang up (and change up!) artistic creations!

-**Color palette fits our aesthetic.** The colors are a little *intense*, I know. 	:rainbow: :sunrise:
+:heavy_check_mark: :sunrise_over_mountains: **Color palette fits our aesthetic.** The colors are a little *intense*, I know. :rainbow: :sunrise:
-But they're perfect for my kid (he wanted *even more* color than this :open_mouth:), and the room looks great from other parts of our home:
+But they're perfect for my kid (he wanted *even more* color than this :open_mouth:), and they look cohesive from other parts of our home:

 ![Organization](../assets/img/acoustic-hallway1.jpg){: .mx-auto.d-block :}
 :eyes: You can read more about our [family pictures wall](../2025-12-16-gallery-wall#family-pictures) and my [wall-mounted linens cabinet](../2022-01-18-linens).